Search API Connector Documentation

 Replace YOUR_API_KEY with the API key shown in the code snippet.
 These values are also available in the Header Parameters section in the main pane.
 All together, it should look like this:

-- Click Run and a moment later you’ll see a list of United States Netflix new releases in your Google Sheet:
+- Name your request and click Run.
+A moment later you’ll see a list of United States Netflix new releases in your Google Sheet:

 - If you want to grab the associated images, you can use Google Sheets’ native IMAGE() function.